carieeeh/carieeeh/README.md

 - 🔭 I currently hold significant positions as:
   - Online Shop Manager and Co-owner at Zarathelle PH.
-  - Marketing Director at Science Forum on Career Advancement and Skills Development (SFCASD).
-- 🌱 I'm pursuing a Bachelor of Science in Information Technology to further hone my skills.
+- 🌱 I'm a Bachelor of Science in Information Technology graduate.
 - 📫 You can reach out to me via [Email](mailto:carolinejan938@gmail.com).
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a passion for organization and a deep love for all things data science.